 - Animal species inflicting the bite

 - Animal owner's name, address, and telephone number

 - Vaccination status of animal

-- Date and location of biting incident
+- Data and location of biting incident

 - Name, address, and telephone number of the person bitten

 - Site of the bite on the body

 - Name of the reporter of the bite

-(R 325.182 (6))
+(R. 325.182 (6))

 Please report any encounter with a bat to the local health department, even where exposure is uncertain.
-For example, a sleeping person awakens to find a bat in the same room, or an adult witnesses a bat in a room with an unattended child, mentally disabled person, or intoxicated person.
+For example, a sleeping person awakens to find a bat in the same room, or an adult witnesses a bat in a room with an unattended child, a person with an intellectual or developmental disability, or intoxicated person.

-Upon request by the Department or local health department, any person (including the general public) who has information regarding the identity, whereabouts, or vaccination status of an animal that has bitten an individual or otherwise potentially exposed an individual to rabies, or information about the owner of the animal, must provide information about the animal or the animal's owner to the local health department or MDHHS.
-(R 325.182 (7))
+Upon request by the Department or local health department, any person (including the general public) who has information regarding the identify, whereabouts, or vaccination status of an animal that has bitten an individual or otherwise potentially exposed an individual to rabies, or information about the owner of the animal, must provide information about the animal or the animal's owner to the local health department or MDHHS.
+(R. 325.182 (7))

-An animal that has bitten an individual or otherwise potentially exposed an individual to rabies must be handled pursuant to the provisions of the publication entitled "Compendium of Animal Rabies Control" issued by the National Association of State Public Health Veterinarians.
-Copies of this publication are available online at: www.michigan.gov/rabies.
-(R 325.182 (5))
+An animal that has bitten an individual or otherwise potentially exposed an individual to rabies must be handled pursuant to the provisions of the publication entitled "Compendium of Animal Rabies Prevention and Control" issued by the National Association of State Public Health Veterinarians.
+Copies of this publication are available online at www.michigan.gov/rabies.
+(R.325.182 (5))